NMAT vs MAH-CETAnisha Mukhija

 (NMAT by GMAC).
 The NMAT test is also acknowledged by other prestigious institutions.
 This article aims to make your training a little easier by giving you exam crack tips and successfully enrolling in the institution of your choosing.
 NMAT has 3 rounds of the test.

 The quantitative skills section is the 2nd section in NMAT Exam.
-This section consists of 36 questions with the maximum time allotted is 52 minutes.
+This section consists of 36 questions with the maximum time allotted being 52 minutes.

 How is NMAT different from other exams?